 The History of Crazy Nice People

 Given where we are now, it's hard to believe how we all got here to this point.
 While each individual involved has their own unique origin story, they can all be summed up with a single word.
-Simple.
+Similar.

 Reddit could be called our hometown that we all grew up in.
 It doesn't matter exactly what subreddit we were using.
 It doesn't matter how active we were or weren't.
 One way or another, we all found ourselves posting at least one single comment to Reddit.
 That is how we came to notice one another.
 This went on for years for some of us.
 Scrolling many bananas.
 Posting and commenting in search of answers to our mysterious conditions.
 Doing what one does on Reddit when one is psychotic.
 One fateful day, something different and unexpected happened.
-We met a person who invited us to talk with them on Discord.
+We encountered a person who invited us to talk with them on Discord.

-A lot of tears were shed.
-It brought us closer in a lot of ways.
 Now, as this brainchild of ours enters a new era as it brings real life help to psychosis sufferers in need in the form of a non profit charity you can read about on this site called CNP for the WIN, we won't sully its reputation by stooping to their lowest of levels.
 We will instead have faith in the Hollywood expression "All publicity is good publicity".
 We will use their attempt to drag our good name through the mud and simply reverse it into our very first advertising tool on Reddit.
 Their hate will make our attempt at philanthropy popular.
 They will lose

 © 2025.
 All rights reserved.